 - 3 additional intermediate/advanced courses beyond any applied statistics courses required in a student’s home degree program all of which must be approved by the program coordinator

-Students must earn at least a “B” in every course counted toward the certificate.
+Students must earn at least a “B” in every course counted toward the minor.

 - Students may apply to the minor after completion of an introductory course.

-- Students must apply for admission to the minor program before completion of one-half of the courses that will potentially count toward the certificate requirements.
+- Students must apply for admission to the minor before completion of one-half of the courses that will potentially count toward the requirements.

 - Students cannot use thesis or dissertation hours to fulfill the course requirements.

 - The time limit for completing the minor is four years after admission to the program.